go101/immutable-value-proposal/README.md

 If it is designed as not, then it can be viewed as a predeclared role.

 The meanings of **reader** and **writer** values:
-* All values referecned by a reader value are read-only (and also reader) values.
-  (from the view of the reader value).
+* All values referecned by a reader value are read-only (and also reader) values (from the view of the reader value).
   In other words, a reader value represents a read-only value chain, and the reader value is the head of the chain.